jackmcgaughey/newsletter/README.md

 4. Submit a pull request

 ### Development Guidelines
-- Write clean, maintainable code
+- Keep it simple and focused
-- Follow TypeScript best practices
+- Write clean, readable code
-- Include tests for new features
+- Test your changes
-- Update documentation as needed
+- Document any new features

 ## 📄 License